pretyflaco/bitcoingovernance/index.md

 This is why attempts to make bitcoin "easier" or "more user-friendly" by reducing user control are ultimately self-defeating.
 They may solve short-term usability problems, but they do so by undermining the very property that makes bitcoin valuable in the first place.

-## the deliberate difficulty of freedom
+## The deliberate difficulty of freedom

 The bitcoin governance model places significant demands on its users.
 It requires them to stay informed, to think critically, and to take responsibility for their choices.
 It offers no guarantees that the "right" decisions will be made, only that users will be free to make their own decisions and live with the consequences.